Don Hammond

 California Ban on Transfer of Pistols with Cruciform Trigger Bars

 AB 1127 has become known as California's "Glock Ban" law.
-Beginning July 1, 2026, it would prohibit firearms dealers from transferring new pistols that have cruciform trigger bars.
+Beginning July 1, 2026, it prohibits firearms dealers from transferring new pistols that have cruciform trigger bars.
 This includes all Glocks that are currently on the California roster of "safe firearms" and Glock clones such as Shadow Systems handguns.

 The new law does not mandate that anyone get rid of any guns that they already own.
 And people are not prohibited from transferring these firearms on the secondary market, such as through private party sales.
 Sales to law enforcement and other government agencies will still be allowed.